Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - `IsSimpleDeployer` units now only play `DeploySound` and `UndeploySound` once, when done with (un)deploying instead of repeating it over duration of turning and/or `DeployingAnim`.
 - AITrigger can now recognize Building Upgrades as legal condition.
 - `EWGates` and `NSGates` now will link walls like `xxGateOne` and `xxGateTwo` do.
+- Fixed the bug when occupied building's `MuzzleFlashX` is drawn on the center of the building when `X` goes past 10.

 ## Animations